Kintampo Complex: Settlements

 The people of Kintampo lived in open-air villages composed of rectangular structures made from wattle and daub construction techniques.
-Some houses used mud and clay, and many were found to have been supported by wooden poles and some had stone foundations made of granite and laterite.
+Some houses used mud and clay, and many were found to have been supported by wooden poles, and some had stone foundations made of granite and laterite.
 Rock shelters were also used as dwellings, especially to the south, near the Atlantic coast.
-Many settlements were situated along the White Volta river, which flowed north-to-south through Ghana and into the Atlantic Ocean.
+Many settlements were situated along the White Volta River, which flowed north-to-south through Ghana and into the Atlantic Ocean.
 Other settlements, such as the rock shelters of southwestern Ghana and southeastern Ivory Coast, were also found near the Atlantic coast.
-They also kept domesticated dogs and goats and cattle.
+They also kept domesticated dogs, goats and cattle.

 Artifacts

 An example of a microlith projectile point, a very small stone tool.
 The shape of this one is similar to the ones that have been discovered at Kintampo sites.

-Numerous types of tools have been excavated at Kintampo, including polished axes crafted from calc-chlorite schist, many types and sizes of grinding stones, small, quartz microlith projectile points of various shapes and styles, and stone celts.
+Numerous types of tools have been excavated at Kintampo, including polished axes crafted from calc-chlorite schist, many types and sizes of grinding stones, small quartz microlith projectile points of various shapes and styles, and stone celts.
 A few harpoons have been found, but these are rare.

 The knapping technique they used is well understood by lithics experts.
 The stone core was placed on a hard level surface such as a large rock, log, or trunk, then struck from above, forcing flakes to separate from the material from underneath.
 This use of a makeshift anvil is typical of bipolar percussion.